 The camera uses a high-resolution sensor, the same one found in models like the Fujifilm X-T4, so it does an excellent job of resolving fine details.
 That gives you plenty of leeway to crop in without losing too much visible sharpness or detail.

-RAW noise handling is good.
-The camera performs well even in low light when you have to boost the ISO.
+The camera's RAW noise handling is okay.
+The camera performs fairly well in low light, particularly because of its wide-aperture f/2 lens.
 Of course, it doesn't do as well as full-frame options, but it's very good for a compact fixed-lens camera.
 That said, Fujifilm cameras tend to have lower max ISO settings, giving you less flexibility to shoot at extremely high ISOs.
-In practice, however, the cases in which you'd need such high ISOs are rare.

 The Fujifilm X100V suffers from frequent overheating when shooting extended takes in 4k.
 It's capped at a 10-minute recording time limit, but in practice, the camera will likely overheat before you even reach that limit.
 On the upside, it can capture video files with fairly high bit rates, meaning higher-quality video.
-You also have both UHD 4k and DCI 4k if you prefer a more cinematic resolution and aspect ratio.
+You also have the option to shoot either UHD 4k or slightly wider DCI 4k (17:9 aspect ratio).

 Autofocus performs decently well in 4k.
 The camera supports both face and eye detection in video mode, which is great, but its face-tracking feature is just okay.
 It doesn't always keep up with its target, especially with faster or more erratic movements, but it isn't bad.
 The general subject tracking is similarly effective.
 Once locked on, it's accurate, but it can sometimes be a bit slow to keep up with faster subjects.

-The rolling shutter is somewhat slow but not bad overall, so while there is some noticeable distortion and skewing when panning the camera, it isn't as bad as on a camera like the Sony ZV-1.
+There's some noticeable rolling shutter distortion and skewing when panning the camera, but it isn't as bad as a camera like the Sony ZV-1.

-Like other Fujifilm cameras, it has a high-speed recording mode in FHD, which lets you record 1080p footage at either 100 or 120 fps with slow-motion playback.
-You have the option to slow footage down to 2x, 4x, or 5x slow-motion.
+Like other Fujifilm cameras, the X100V has a high-speed recording mode in FHD, which lets you record 1080p footage at either up to 120 fps with slow-motion playback.
+You can slow footage down to 2x, 4x, or 5x slow-motion.
 This mode incurs a slight crop and doesn't record any sound.
-Otherwise, regular 1080p recording is capped at 60 fps, which is still great for fast action.
+Otherwise, regular 1080p recording maxes out at 60 fps, which is still great for capturing fast action.

 Internal recording capability is a bit better in FHD than in 4k.
 There's a slightly longer 15-minute time limit, and the camera is less likely to overheat.
 Bit rates are also excellent.

 In 1080p, autofocus performs alright.
-It's about on par with its 4k performance, so it's fairly quick and accurate overall, but there's a bit of hunting sometimes, and it's less reliable with very fast or erratic subjects.
+It's about on par with its 4k performance, so it's fairly quick and accurate overall.
+However, it sometimes has to hunt to find the subject, and it's less reliable with very fast or erratic subjects.

 There's less rolling shutter distortion in 1080p, but you'll still notice skewing with faster camera movements.

-The camera has a USB-C port for charging and file transfer, along with a Micro HDMI port to connect to an external display or monitor and a microphone input.
+The camera has a USB-C port for charging and file transfer, along with a microphone input and a Micro HDMI port to connect to an external display or monitor.
 However, there's no headphone jack, and unlike models like the Fujifilm X-T4, this camera doesn't come with a USB-C to 3.5mm adapter in the box.